Neijuan: Tangping (lying flat)

 Tangping, a term that means 'lying flat' or 'giving up on the grind', has also gained a lot of traction.
 It has been interpreted as a kind of resistance to neijuan, as an exit from competition by renouncing pointless effort.
 Tangping spawned under stress from overwork and promised a form of resistance to the cycle of exploitation.

 Government

 The Chinese government's position on neijuan has been evolving.
 In the early-2020s, it was largely positive and encouraging, as it is perceived that people working hard will drive up the economy.
-Resistance to neijuan such as tangping has garnered concern from official state media, and some media went as far as to openly condemn tangping.
-Xu Fang from the University of California, Berkeley proposes that this is a part of the "stability maintenance" effort from the ruling party; the government would rather people vent their emotions through online ranting than through a social movement.
+Resistance to neijuan such as tangping has garnered concern from state media, and some media went as far as to openly condemn tangping.
+Xu Fang from the University of California, Berkeley proposes that this is a part of the "stability maintenance" effort from the CCP; the government would rather people vent their emotions through online ranting than through a social movement.

 In the mid-2020s, the Chinese government took a more critical perspective of neijuan, in terms of excessive competition among manufacturers.
 This competition has led to significant gluts of various manufactured goods and cutthroat price wars.